servirtium/README/starting-a-new-implementation.md

 [See PlaybackClimateApiTests.java](https://github.com/servirtium/demo-java-climate-data-tck/blob/master/src/test/java/com/paulhammant/climatedata/PlaybackClimateApiTests.java) and the mocks that it uses for playback [in here](https://github.com/servirtium/demo-java-climate-data-tck/tree/master/src/test/mocks).
 In the Java version PlaybackClimateApiTests is a subclass of ClimateApiTests, but you may want to achieve the same thing in a different way.
 This creates your fledgeling Servirtium.

+To be clear, the same tests have the ability to pass in "direct" (no Servirtium) and "playback" modes of operation

+## 3. Adding record "record"

-## 3. You should have the hang of this mow - move on to record
+You should have the hang of this now :)

-[See RecordingClimateApiTests.java](https://github.com/servirtium/demo-java-climate-data-tck/blob/master/src/test/java/com/paulhammant/climatedata/RecordingClimateApiTests.java) - this (a subclass again) adds tests recording mode for the Servirtium for the same test cases.
+[See RecordingClimateApiTests.java](https://github.com/servirtium/demo-java-climate-data-tck/blob/master/src/test/java/com/paulhammant/climatedata/RecordingClimateApiTests.java) - this (a subclass again) adds tests recording mode for the Servirtium for the same test cases. mow

+To be clear, the same tests have the ability to pass in "direct" (no Servirtium), "playback", and "record" modes of operation

+Success is where the recording doesn't change regardless of how many time you run the tests (overwriting the .md files in tests/mocks/ (or whatever you have as that directory in Git)

+## 4. Extract the library from the climate demo, to its own repo

+This is so that others could use the library.
+The demo project needs to be able to acquire the package, of course.
+Pure unit tests could be a good idea at this stage, as the climate tests are integration/service tests.

-## 4. Now think about the other HTTP verbs other than 'GET'
+## 5 Other HTTP verbs other than 'GET'

+POST, PUT are needed too - unlike GET they have a request body.
+Maybe just do unit tests for this, as the library shouldn't be overly dependant on remote services.